Seravo/docs/_posts/2018-09-21-ng-integration-tests.md

 > **Note on security updates**: If a security update is considered critical, Seravo will ignore any test results and proceed with installing the security update anyway when necessary.

-The `wp-test-ng` command and Codeception tests also make screenshots of the site, which is later used by another step in our testing system to detect visual regressions.
+The `wp-test` command and Codeception tests also make screenshots of the site, which is later used by another step in our testing system to detect visual regressions.

 ## Testing is separate from monitoring